A guide to mortgage payment holidays

 With some mortgages you can apply for a ‘mortgage payment holiday’ if money is tight.
 Find out how mortgage payment holidays work, the circumstances in which you may or may not be granted one and the pros and cons if you’re considering this option.

 - If you’re in arrears or struggling to pay your mortgage

 - How to apply for a mortgage holiday

 What is a mortgage payment holiday?

-A mortgage payment holiday is an agreement you may be able to make with your lender that allows you temporarily to stop or reduce your monthly mortgage repayments.
+A mortgage payment holiday is an agreement you might be able to make with your lender that allows you temporarily to stop or reduce your monthly mortgage repayments.

-For example, depending on your circumstances and previous payment history, it could be that you are able to take a break for a month, six months or even a year from paying your mortgage.
+For example, depending on your circumstances and previous payment history, it could be that you’re able to take a break for a month, six months or even a year from paying your mortgage.

 Not all mortgages offer the option of a mortgage payment holiday – it depends on the product’s terms and conditions.

 Whether you are eligible to take a payment holiday, for how long, and the conditions you must meet first will depend on your lender, the mortgage contract and your financial circumstances.